-The proposed addition will have a moderately complex design with a moderately complex roofline and will be oriented with an east aspect.
-Buffer material around the structure will be of bare ground.
+The proposed remodel will have a moderately complex design with a moderately complex roofline and will be oriented with an east aspect.
+Buffer material around the structure will be of crushed rock and decorative stone.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect with one another creating eddies where hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

 The roofing material will consist of Class A asphalt shingles.
-Soffit material will be of wood.
+Soffit material will be of 3/4" composite.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep gutters and roofs clear of leaves and needles.

-The exterior wall material is to be wood.
-The structure will have 15 medium sized windows.
-Windows will be double glazed with Low E-coating and tempered glass.
-Frames will be made of wood and vinyl.
-Exterior doors are to be firerated, and made of solid core wood that is not less than 1-3/4 inches thick.
-There will be no window wells present on the structure at this time All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
+The exterior wall material is to be composite and wood.
+The structure will have 24 small to medium sized windows.
+Windows will be double glazed with Low E-coating and tempered glass where required.
+Frames will be made of aluminum clad.
+Exterior doors are to be fire-rated, and made of solid core fiberglass and vinyl that is not less than 1-3/4 inches thick.
+There will be 2 window wells present on the structure.
+The window wells will be located on the north and west side of the structure.
+All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns uphill faster and will create a great deal of radiant heat.